sbesada/professional.services/README.md

 ### Operators
  - ==, !=, >=, <=, >, <, not containes , contains, &&, ||
  - parentheses (...)
+ - configurable functions: "severity" is a function that you can translate by a String or number.
+The name of the function is configurable so you can create your own logical language
 ## python logical expression parser
 - available on request
 ### Operators
  - ==, !=, >=, <=, >, <, not containes , contains, &&, ||
  - parentheses (...)
+ - configurable functions: "severity" is a function that you can translate by a String or number.
+The name of the function is configurable so you can create your own logical language
 ## javascript logical expression parser
 - available on request
 ### Operators
  - ==, !=, >=, <=, >, <, not containes , contains, &&, ||
  - parentheses (...)
+ - configurable functions: "severity" is a function that you can translate by a String or number.
+The name of the function is configurable so you can create your own logical language

 ### logical expression parser examples